 I never expected that the need to move would mean moving and fidgeting every 5 minutes!

-Over the last few months I’ve filled my homeschool room with fidget toys (thank you Nerd Block!).
+Over the last few months I’ve filled my homeschool room with fidget toys.
 I put fidget toys on our homeschool table and let the kids play with them while working.

 I use small stools that allow the kids to wriggle, wiggle, slide around, stand, spin and move about easily.